-As of 2006, a total of 16.5 million Honda Civics had been sold worldwide (7.3 million of them in the United States).
+In 2013 sales of Honda Civic toped 335,180 units, an increase of 5.7 percent from 2012.
+As of 2006, a total of 16.5 million Honda Civics had been sold worldwide (7.3 million of them in the United States) and since then has sold a few million more.
 The dreaded high gas prices and a weak economy in June of 2008 made the Civic the top-selling vehicle in the United States for that month.
 Over the years, Honda has increased the size of the Civic, but it has also become more fuel efficient.
 To see how fuel efficiency has steadly improved, the 2000 Honda Civic sedan automatic is rated 24 city / 32 highway while the 2014 Civic is rated 30 city / 39 highway mpg.
 After complaints of a drop in build quality for 2012 that lead to the Civic slipping in some rankings, Honda quickly responded by improving interior features for 2013 and recovered its status with reviewers.

 If you are looking for a compact car in sedan, hatch, or coupe configurations, the Honda Civic is an excellent choice due to its long production run and its wide range of trim levels and options.
 If your budget allows, there are many upgrades that can be found in a Honda Civic such as 17-inch alloy wheels, leather steering wheel, driver's seat with power adjustments, leather-trimmed seats, heated front seats, fog lights, deluxe power side mirrors, Honda Satellite-Linked Navigation System, Honda HD Digital Traffic, High-Resolution WVGA Electrostatic Touch-Screen, Multi-Angle Rearview Camera with Dynamic Guidelines and Customizable Feature Settings, HD Radio, and XM Radio.